“I’m guessing by that you don’t mean ‘concentrating really hard?'” Red asks.

 He closes his eyes, and Red does the same as he lets his psychic senses stretch out.
 The other five minds around him are way more distinct than the exeggcute stretched out between them, and it’s even harder to focus on the specific node that’s his seed in front of him.
 It’s slippery, in the sense that his focus keeps getting distracted toward the wider, stretched out brain that the whole exeggcute shares.

-“Ugh,” Daniel says, jolting Red out of his merger and making him look at the blond.
-Daniel has been quiet since they entered the training room, but now he’s shaking his head.
+“Ugh,” Daniel says, jolting Red out of his merger.
+The blond has been quiet since they entered the training room, but now he’s shaking his head.
 “This is pointless.”

-“It’s not pointless,” Red says, irritated by his concentration being broken.
+“It’s not pointless,” Red says, irritated both by the fatalism and his concentration being broken.
 He checks the time and is surprised to see half an hour has passed.
 It felt like five minutes, tops.
 “I was getting somewhere.”
 He looks around at the others to see them nodding.

 Daniel looks around at them with clear annoyance.
-“I didn’t say I couldn’t merge, but they’re just… empty.
+“I didn’t say I couldn’t do it, but they’re just… empty.
 What’s supposed to happen here, exactly?”

 “We’re not exactly sure,” Jason says.
 “But it will probably take more than a little effort to do a true merge with them, and that’s when we’ll experience a little more of what it’s really like to have a multifaceted mind.”